-Can they provide you a written contract that includes a flat fee for service, so you are not surprised by the final sum of their “hourly rates?”
+Does the facilitator’s contract include a flat fee for service, so you are not surprised by the final sum of their “hourly rates?”

 7. Scope of work

-Can they outline what is included in the scope of work?
-Consider how many years your plan will cover and the level of content associated with each year of planning.
+Is the scope of work clear and detailed?
+Is the time dedicated to each activity commensurate with the scope of what you are hoping to accomplish?
+Consider how many years your strategic plan will cover, and the level of content associated with each year of planning.

-Can they provide detailed space and set-up requirements to ensure that the meeting location contributes to an organized and productive process?
+Can the facilitator provide detailed space and set-up requirements to ensure the retreat location contributes to an organized and productive process?

 9. Description of the final PRODUCT

-Do they capture all the strategic planning conversations and content in a professionally formatted document, or do they expect you to produce the written plan?
+Will the facilitator capture the strategic planning conversations and content in a professionally formatted document, or do they expect you to produce the written plan?

-Can they provide referrals from other individuals or organizations who have completed the strategic planning process and are willing to share their experiences?
+Can the facilitator provide referrals from strategic planning clients who are willing to share their experiences?

 Are you looking for a strategic planning facilitator?